martinholecekmax/gatsby-build-tracking-website/README.md

-# React website for Gatsby build tracking
+# Gatsby build tracking website in React

 This is a simple website that displays the status of the Gatsby build process.
 It is built with React and uses the websockets API to get the status of the build.

+This website is similar to the [Gatsby Cloud](https://www.gatsbyjs.com/cloud/) website or the [Netlify](https://www.netlify.com/) website.

 ## Table of contents